-Each year (typically in June or July), the Project Team hosts three meetings with various partners including:
+Each year (typically in June or July), the Project Team engages with various partners including:

-- 1. A meeting with the Haldimand-Norfolk Health Unit, Norfolk County and the Ministry of the Environment, Conservation and Parks to discuss surface water monitoring and public notification; - 2.
+- 1. The Haldimand-Norfolk Health Unit, Norfolk County and the Ministry of the Environment, Conservation and Parks to discuss surface water monitoring and public notification: - 2.
 A public engagement session with local residents to provide an overview of the proposed work and the use of an herbicide; and, - 3.
 An Indigenous engagement session with first nation communities in the region.

 The objectives of these meetings are to inform, engage and seek input.
-In 2021, due to restrictions associated with COVID-19, the project team has conducted virtual engagement sessions, including a webinar with the Haldimand-Norfolk Health Unit and Norfolk County on June 8, and a public and Indigenous engagement webinar on July 30.
+In 2022, due to restrictions associated with COVID-19, the project team has conducted virtual engagement sessions, including a webinar with the Haldimand-Norfolk Health Unit and Norfolk County on June 8, and a public and Indigenous engagement webinar on August 12.
 Typically, the public and Indigenous engagement sessions would be held separately and in-person, but were adapted accordingly.
-The 2021 engagement sessions, as well as those run in the past, have been positively received.
+The 2022 engagement sessions, as well as those run in the past, have been positively received.
+This year, a Public Engagement session is planned for August 11, 2023.

-In July 2021, CWS-ON sent letters to First Nations communities with interest in the Big Creek and Long Point NWAs that outlined the Phragmites management on Federal land, and invited the communities to attend the public information or engage in one-on-one discussions.
+In July 2022, CWS-ON sent letters to First Nations communities with interest in the Big Creek and Long Point NWAs that outlined the Phragmites management on Federal land, and invited the communities to attend the public information or engage in one-on-one discussions.
 Ten communities were contacted, including: Aamjiwnaang First Nation, Chippewas of the Thames First Nation, Delaware Nation at Moraviantown, Chippewas of Kettle and Stony Point First Nation, Mississaugas of the Credit First Nation, Munsee-Delaware Nation, Oneida Nation of the Thames, Six Nations of the Grand River, and Walpole Island First Nation - Bkejwanong Territory.
-CWS-ON remains engaged with these communities in 2022 and will extend invitations for a meeting with Indigenous communities to provide an overiew of Phragmites managmenet efforts at this site and others in the region.
+CWS-ON remains engaged with these communities in 2023 and will extend invitations for a meeting with Indigenous communities to provide an overview of Phragmites management efforts at this site and others in the region.